 There’s a wide variety of reasons why people might want to start their own social network; privacy is a dominant one.
 Whatever you’re interested in keeping safe, from your children to data about how you use the internet, smaller social networks can be a very appealing option.
-Here’s three popular private social networks, to show you just how viable they can be in today’s market, and some of the ways you can utilise plugins like PeepSo.
+Here’s three popular private social networks, to show you just how viable they can be in today’s market, and some of the ways you can utilize plugins like PeepSo.

 While Facebook’s Groups feature may be a popular tool for buying and selling within local communities, it does have its drawbacks.
 You can’t always be sure that the people who have joined really are from your community, and people aren’t always keen to hand out their phone number or post about an event at their house in such a public space.